eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 This RFC proposes creating a small list of popular third-party plugins that will be tested as part of ESLint's CI.
 Each plugin will have a `test:eslint-compat` script in their `package.json` that runs lint rule tests.

-See [Selection Criteria](#plugin-selection) below for specifics on which plugins will be included.
+See [Plugin Selection](#plugin-selection) below for specifics on which plugins will be included.

 > ⚠️ Plugins are currently being asked for feedback on the `test:eslint-compat` script.